 Accident Investigation Act 2024 B.S. assigns responsibility on the Ministry to institute an investigation into Fatal Accident occurring within the territory of Nepal or is in respect of any aircraft registered in Nepal.
-Non Fatal Accidents and Serious Incidents are investigated by Authority and shall have the independence as an Incident investigation authority in charge for conducting aircraft Incident investigations.
+Non Fatal and serious nature accidents are investigated by Authority and shall have the independence as an accident investigation authority in charge for conducting aircraft accident investigations.